 How is mpox spread?

-- Hugging, massage, kissing, and talking closely
+- Hugging, massage, and kissing

 Mpox is not nearly as contagious at COVID-19.
 It doesn't spread from casual conversation or simply walking by someone in a store.
 You need to have prolonged, physical contact or share bedding or clothing with someone who has the virus for it to spread.